jernejc/monaco-automerge/docs/architecture.md

 ### Scaling and resource management (*)

 At this stage, scaling of the servers can be delegated to a managed service like [Cloud Run](https://cloud.google.com/run?hl=en), where we can control and dynamically scale the number of containers running at a given time.
 Similarly, we can control the amount of requests each container would process.

-## e2e Tests

-[Playwright](https://playwright.dev/) is used for end-to-end testing.
-The setup includes a few test scenarios to ensure that the editor works correctly across different browsers and scenarios.

-## Future Enhancements

-- **CI/CD workflows (GH Actions)**: Run Playwright tests with the docker setup.
-Automatically deploy if checks are OK.
-- **User ACL**: Keep track of user roles, permissions, document access.
-- **Cloud storage (S3, GCS)**: Automerge Repo storage adapter for known Cloud providers.
-- **Transpile and bundle Typecript**: Currently Docker runs [Vite](https://vitejs.dev/) dev server, Typescript needs to be transpiled and bundled into JS.
-- **Unit tests**: Both server and client require some units to be tested more thoroughly.

 <h2 id="shared-policy">Shared Policy and Authentication (*Not implemented)</h3>